The Benefit of Being Bayesian in Online Conformal Prediction: Algorithm and Analysis

 \begin{restatable}{theorem}{coverage} Assume the true score sequence $r^*_1,r^*_2,\ldots$ is drawn iid from an unknown continuous distribution $\mathcal{D}$.
 With the step size $\lambda_t=1/\sqrt{t}$ and an arbitrary prior $P_0$, Algorithm~\ref{alg:main} guarantees that for any fixed $t\geq 2$, with probability at least $1-\delta$ over the randomness of $r^*_{1:t-1}$, we have for all $\alpha\in[0,1]$,

 \end{restatable}

-Compared to the analogous result for ERM \citep[Theorem~34]{roth2022uncertain}, the difference here due to the Bayesian regularization is the $(\sqrt{t}-1)^{-1}$ factor, which is dominated by the existing $O(\sqrt{t^{-1}\log\delta^{-1}})$ term resulting from the randomness.
-It shows that under the iid assumption, Algorithm~\ref{alg:main} achieves almost the same coverage probability error as Split Conformal, despite being designed for the adversarial setting.
+Compared to the analogous result for ERM \citep[Theorem~34]{roth2022uncertain}, the difference here due to the regularization is the $(\sqrt{t}-1)^{-1}$ factor, which is dominated by the existing $O(\sqrt{t^{-1}\log\delta^{-1}})$ term resulting from randomness.
+That is, Algorithm~\ref{alg:main} achieves almost the same dataset-conditional coverage probability error as Split Conformal, despite being agnostic to the iid assumption.

 Besides the coverage probability, we can also analyze the \emph{excess quantile risk} of Algorithm~\ref{alg:main}, which matches the standard oracle inequality one would obtain using ERM.

 \begin{restatable}{theorem}{risk} Assume the true score sequence $r^*_1,r^*_2,\ldots$ is drawn iid from an unknown distribution $\mathcal{D}$.
 With the step size $\lambda_t=1/\sqrt{t}$ and an arbitrary prior $P_0$, Algorithm~\ref{alg:main} guarantees that for any fixed $t\geq 2$, with probability at least $1-\delta$ over the randomness of $r^*_{1:t-1}$, we have for all $\alpha\in[0,1]$,